Are These Old Ideas About Leadership Getting In Your Way?

-Companies often provide leadership training to seasoned professionals or already successful managers, but it can be difficult for individual leaders to develop their leadership skills from the start without organizational support.
-The Leadership Challenge authors Jim Kouzes and Barry Posner show the key to developing a leadership mindset is to ensure that we are not being held back by any unconscious biases or "myths" about leadership.
+It can be difficult for individual leaders to develop their leadership skills without organizational support.
+Today, we all need to actively encourage each other to cultivate a leadership mindset and act as leaders.
+The Leadership Challenge authors Jim Kouzes and Barry Posner show that one key to developing a leadership mindset is to ensure that we are not being held back by any unconscious biases or "myths" about leadership.

 Debunking 5 Leadership Myths

-Whether you are developing leaders in your organization or are an emerging leader, here are 5 leadership myths that could be holding you back:
+Whether you are kickstarting developing leaders in your organization or are an emerging leader, make sure these roadblocks are not getting in the way:

 The Talent Myth: "You either have it or you don't."